 Method Transfer between Poroshell and Zorbax HPLC Columns

-One of the primary benefits to using superficially porous particle (SPP) HPLC columns, as opposed to totally porous particles is the results yield the efficiency of sub-2-µm, fully porous columns, without increasing backpressure on the system.
+One of the main advantages of using superficially porous particle (SPP) HPLC columns, compared to fully porous particles, is that they provide the efficiency of sub-2-µm fully porous columns without causing a significant increase in backpressure on the system.

 Poroshell Vs. ZORBAX Columns

-ZORBAX columns are a very established line of HPLC columns in the industry.
-Agilent has created a line of SPP columns with very similar column chemistry called Poroshell.
-When comparing the chemistries of the two lines, you’ll find very similar results between the two.
+ZORBAX columns are a well-established brand of HPLC columns in the industry.
+Agilent has developed a similar line of superficially porous particle (SPP) columns called Poroshell, which features comparable column chemistry.
+When comparing the chemistries of both lines, you'll find that the results are strikingly similar.

 In figure 1 below, you’ll see that you can achieve very similar chromatography with significantly lower pressure when using the Agilent Poroshell 120 EC-C18 in comparison to the Agilent ZORBAX Eclipse Plus C18 RRHT.